alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

   - To install manually follow the [instructions on Github](https://github.com/openssl/openssl)
   - To install a pre-compiled version on OSX use Homebrew: ` brew install openssl`
   - To install a pre-compiled version on Windows use [one of these](https://wiki.openssl.org/index.php/Binaries).
-    - OpenSSL is used in the Powershell scripts.
-In case Powershell cannot run OpenSSL, you may need to add your OpenSSL directory to the Powershell environment path.
-To add OpenSSL to your Powershell environment path, run: `$env:path = $env:path + ";<path to OpenSSL bin directory>`
+    - **Windows:** OpenSSL is used in the Powershell scripts.
+If Powershell cannot find OpenSSL, you may need to add your OpenSSL directory to the Powershell environment path, as follows: `$env:path = $env:path + ";<path to OpenSSL bin directory>`

 ## 2. Safe Haven Management configuration